tiniacoleyba/exploratory_data_analysis/README.md

 corresponds to one or more tables, where every column of a table represents a particular variable, each row corresponds to a given record of the dataset in question.
+- The **impact of missing values** in an specific feature, is the change in the dataset's characteristics after removing the rows where the feature values are missing.
+- The **impact of missing values** in an specific feature *x* on another feature *y*, is the change of the characteristics of the feature *y* after removing the values of *y* for which *x* is missing.

 ## Objectives of EDA